 15:00 – Wildlife in the city

 Whilst I have made a point of visiting the reserves around Devon that are managed to promote wildlife, I’m curious to explore what wildlife lingers in everyday landscapes, across farmed land and especially in the city.
 Following suit from my winter challenge, I again swap car for bike and nip into Devon’s capital of Exeter to see if I can add to my species list amongst the sun seekers.

 Just off the path there are people gathering around a cordoned-off area beside Exeter’s Shipping Canal.
 A mother mute swan is tenderly tucking in seven huge eggs, seemingly oblivious to the group of screens and lenses in front of her.
 As a zoologist and total nature nut, this is beyond exciting to be allowed into such an intimate maternal moment, yet my heart breaks when I notice the array of plastic bags and cutlery entwined in her nest.
-Find out easy steps to be more plastic free here.

 Further down the cycle trail I spot a magnificent male cormorant majestically spreading his wings in the sun to dry after a dive.
 To see one of our largest seabirds at home and healthy in the city centre is an uplifting reminder that urban living can still provide interesting wildlife encounters.
 Exeter Quay boasts a whole host of life, with Devon Wildlife Trust’s HQ Cricklepit Mill being an urban hotspot for local biodiversity.